AlexanderJCS/dsb-plugin/USER_GUIDE.md

 ## Preprocessing

-The preprocessing step collects the raw data and organizes in a way that is quick and efficient to process.
+The preprocessing step collects the raw data and organizes it in a way that is quick and efficient to process.
 To access the preprocessing page, select the **Preprocessing** tab on the top of the DSB window.

 ![Image of the preprocessing tab](images/preprocessing.png)